OctopusDeploy/docs/docs/managing-releases/prevent-release-progression.md

 ## Resolve and unblock {#BlockingDeployments-ResolveandUnblock}

-When you're happy for the deployment process continuing, go back to the release page of the project, and select "**Unblock**."
+When you're happy for the deployment process continuing, go back to the release page of the project, and select "**Unblock**":

 ![](images/5865859.png "width=500")